Estimated reading time: 8 minutes

 4b.
 If you don't have a domain…

-Then click “No, I need one” and Google will help you to search for and buy one.
+Then click "No, I need one" and Google will help you to search for and buy one.
+Most domain names will cost you between $12 and $60/year.

 To strengthen your password, we advise using a random set of memorable words.
 You might consider a phrase with a specific meaning to you, or about a family member, hobby, or personal belief.

-For example: “chess is very hard” or “anna goes to nursery.”
+For example: "chess is very hard" or "anna goes to nursery".

 After you're done, you'll be redirected to the login screen.
 Sign in using the username and password you just created, and get ready to choose a plan!